dswenn/dswenn.github.io/projects/_posts/2018-12-24-Senior Design.markdown

 Prior to casting, molds were machined using a bandsaw to help with demolding.
 Removed parts were recreated using modeling clay.
 WD-40 was sprayed for removal ease.
 Molds were clamped.
 ![SEM2]({{ site.url }}/assets/img/geopolymer/2.JPG)

 A 25% fly ash / 75% slag geopolymer cement was mixed in ASTM mixer, and casted immediately.
+Cement was let rest in molds for one day.
 ![SEM2]({{ site.url }}/assets/img/geopolymer/4.JPG)

-Due to the rigidity of PLA, a heat gun was used at one point and then further machined and chiseled.
+Due to the rigidity of PLA, a heat gun was used at one point and then further machined and chiseled to remove the molds.
 Epoxy and modeling clay was used for segments that did not cure properly.
 ![SEM3]({{ site.url }}/assets/img/geopolymer/1.JPG)

+Busts were then water cured for 7 days for strength to develop and to prevent cracking.

 The presentation poster for this project can be downloaded [here](https://www.dswenn.com/assets/files/geopolymer.pdf).